huggingface/diffusers/docs/source/en/using-diffusers/ip_adapter.md

 ## Configure parameters

-There are a couple IP-Adapter parameters that are useful to know about and can help you with your image generation tasks.
+There are a couple of IP-Adapter parameters that are useful to know about and can help you with your image generation tasks.
 These parameters can make your workflow more efficient or give you more control over image generation.

 ### Image embeddings